hcji/TarMet/README.md

 TarMet is a shiny application for targeted metabolic analyses based on mass spectrometry.

 ## Release note
-v1.1.0 version is pre-released as the development version.
+v1.1.1 version is pre-released as the development version.

 ### What's new
 1. New interface.
-2. Allow definite targeted compounds via a config file.
+2. Allow load/save targeted compounds information via a config file.
 3. Plot stack-bar figure automatically.
 4. Fix a bug, which makes return error when no peaks detected.